 LTE-Advanced is what is known as 'True 4G'.
 LTE-Advanced is the standard that can currently reach the highest download and upload speeds over mobile networks.
 It has multiple channels, too, for greater data throughput, similar to DC-HSPA.

 Telstra operates over a wide range of frequencies, depending on the technology.
-These are currently the frequencies (and bands) that Telstra uses for each protocol.
-Remember that 2G is for calls and text only, 3G is for calls, text, and broadband, and 4G is for fast broadband.
+These are currently the frequencies (and bands) that are used worldwide and that Telstra uses for each protocol.
+Remember that 2G is for calls and text only (now no longer operational), 3G is for calls, text, and broadband, and 4G is for fast broadbandand VOLTE (Voice Over LTE).

-To achieve 4GX or LTE-Advanced speeds over the Telstra network, you need to have a modem that is 700MHz/1800Mhz compatible with Category 6 as this is what the technology requires.
+To achieve 4GX or LTE-Advanced speeds over the Telstra network, you need to have a modem that is 700MHz and 1800Mhz compatible with Category 6 as this is what the technology requires.

 A mobile broadband modem gives you a connection to a carrier network, such as Telstra.
 You can then access the internet from your laptop, desktop, printer, etc. via this connection, either over Wi-Fi or by USB.
 A mobile broadband modem will have bands that it can operate in.
 You access the network via a SIM card, the same type as you use in a mobile phone.